ewanw1lls/Mental-Health-Awareness/README.md

 ### Final Thoughts/Reflection:

-This project was really useful in understanding everything that we've learnt throughout the first month and a bit of this course. come to an end at some end at some point.
+This project was really useful in understanding everything that we've learnt throughout the first month and a bit of this course.
+Hoever the project has to come to an end.